The Maine Lobster Festival | Celebrating the Best of Summer in New England

 Like I said, when it comes to special events that capture the very best of summer in New England—nothing cracks The Maine Lobster Festival.
 I dare to say, nothing even comes close.

-Editor’s Note: To avoid the crush of summer visitors, make lodging reservations in a neighboring town like Rockport.
+Editor’s Tip: To avoid the crush of summer visitors, make lodging reservations in a neighboring town such as Rockport, Maine.